LamaAlkhaldi/SDA_Chatbot_Project/README.md

-# Stage 6: Enhanced Infrastructure for Document-Aware Chatbot
+# Stage 6: Scalable Infrastructure for Document-Aware Chatbot

+## Overview
-In Stage 6, the **SDA-Chatbot** project introduces a robust and scalable infrastructure designed to support **Retrieval-Augmented Generation (RAG)** capabilities for document-focused chatbot interactions.
+Stage 6 of the SDA-Chatbot project introduces a production-ready architecture designed for scalability and robustness.
+This phase integrates advanced infrastructure components to support a Retrieval-Augmented Generation (RAG) chatbot, enabling accurate, context-aware responses based on uploaded PDF documents.

+## Architecture Components

+### 1. User Interaction
+Users interact with the chatbot via a Streamlit-based web interface.
+They can chat casually or upload PDF files to receive document-specific responses.

+### 2. Secure Azure Virtual Machine (VM)
+The core services are hosted on a secure Azure VM, which includes:
+- **Network Security Group (NSG)**: Manages inbound/outbound traffic.
+- **Disk Storage**: Ensures data persistence.
+- **Network Interfaces**: Handles external and internal network communications.

+### 3. Backend Services
+- **Streamlit** serves the frontend.
+- **FastAPI** handles the backend logic and LLM integration.

+### 4. PostgreSQL Database
+Stores chat history, metadata, and user interactions securely.

+### 5. Chroma Vector Store
+Enhances the chatbot's ability to retrieve relevant content from uploaded PDFs, improving response accuracy.

+### 6. GitHub Actions (CI/CD)
+Automates the deployment and update process using GitHub Actions for continuous integration and delivery.

 ---

-## Infrastructure Overview

-The system incorporates the following components:

-### User Interaction
-- Users interact via a **web interface** (Streamlit).
-- Users can upload **PDF files** and ask questions specific to the content.

-### Secure Azure VM
-- Hosts all backend services securely.
-- Includes:
-  - Subnet with NSG for controlled access.
-  - Disk storage for data persistence.
-  - Network Interfaces for communication.

-### Backend Services
-- **Streamlit**: Frontend web interface.
-- **FastAPI**: Handles business logic and API routing.

-### Data Storage
-- **PostgreSQL**: Stores chat history, metadata, and session info.

-### Context Retrieval
-- **Chroma**: A vector store for retrieving context from PDFs.

-### Automation
-- **GitHub Actions**: Automates deployment and continuous integration.

----

-## Key Benefits

-- Support for **context-aware document interaction**.
-- Enhanced **response accuracy** using vector-based search.
-- Modular and scalable architecture ready for production.

----

 ## Getting Started

-### Step 1: VM Initialization (Custom Data Script)
+### Step 1: Initialize the VM with Custom Data
-Use this during VM creation:
+Use this script when creating the VM:
 ```bash
 #!/bin/bash
 sudo apt update